-This section describes the nature, extent, and severity of injuries to natural resources and human uses resulting from the spill, as well as potential restoration alternatives that may compensate for these injuries.
+This section describes the nature, extent, and severity of injuries to natural resources and human uses resulting from the spill, as well as potential restoration alternatives, including selected alternatives, to compensate for these injuries.
 This section is divided into the following resource categories:

-- Shoreline Habitats,
+- Shoreline Habitats;

-- Subtidal and Fish Habitats,
+- Subtidal and Fish Habitats;

-- Birds,
+- Birds:

-- Marine Mammals, and
+- Marine Mammals; and

 - Human Uses.